 And of course, this means that some channels may be thrust under the “Kids” label even if they’re not.

 The blog post also notes that they will set aside $100 million to develop original content for kids around the world, and will work with COPPA and the FTC to make the platform more child friendly.

-As outlined in the Sankaku Complex article, lots of channels have already been terminated on YouTube that either contained historical archival footage or classic European music… or in the case of Nazi Girl!
+As outlined in the Sankaku Complex article, lots of channels have already been terminated on YouTube that either contained historical archival footage or classic European music… or in the case!
 GoePPels Chan, parody content.